Reviews You Can Rely On

 Warmth

 Nothing is worse than being stuck on the top of the mountain, shivering.
 Of course, you should start with your favorite base layer and add clothing as needed, but keeping your head warm is just as important, and we weigh this metric at 25% of the overall score.
-Ski helmets are, by and large, warmer than wearing a hat or hood while skiing.
+Ski helmets are, by and large, warmer than wearing a hat or a hood while skiing.
 A tight-fitting goggle/helmet combo makes it easy to feel completely protected from a raging blizzard.
-To evaluate warmth, we wore each helmet in various temperatures without skull caps and performed a series of heat-producing activities like hiking to gauge heat retention.
+To evaluate warmth, we wore each helmet in various temperatures without skull caps and performed a series of heat-producing activities, like hiking, to gauge heat retention.

-The most prominent design consideration to negatively affect warmth is fixed vents, i.e., vents that don't close.
+The most prominent design consideration that negatively affects warmth is fixed vents, i.e., vents that don't close.
 Whether you wear a beanie under your helmet or not, having cold air flowing through at all times can be pretty chilly.
 Another factor that plays into warmth is the ear pads.
 These hug the ears, and whether they can perform without being too tight is key.
 Tight ear pads can cause significant discomfort after hours on the hill.
 Lastly, some helmets aren't padded and insulated that well, making them better suited for warmer environments.

 ski helmet - the sweet protection switcher is one of the warmer helmets in the...